Blog

 • Maine

-Prescriptions for Schedule III and IV controlled substances expire 6 months after the date your doctor issues the prescription.
-This includes anabolic steroids, testosterone, Valium, Ambien, and Xanax, among others.
+Prescriptions for Schedule III and IV controlled substances are valid for 6 months from the date your doctor writes the prescription.

 How Long Does a Pharmacy Hold a Prescription